SoniaBenHedia/HHU_scripts/R/Experiment/README.md

 ><p>Furthermore, the folder contains the script with the decomposability analyses [combining data frames, analyzing relations between variables using correlation testing, analyzing distributions, cluster analyses].

 **2. Duration:**
 ><p>This folder contains six subfolders.
 Each subfolder contains the data set and scripts for the analyses of one of the investigated affixes.
-As I also conducted one analyses in which un- and in- were analyzed in one model, there is also a subfolder for this data set/ analysis.
+As I also conducted one analyses in which un- and in- were analyzed in one model, there is also a subfolder for this data set/ analysis. the subfolders are listed below.

 ><p> 2.1. dis
 ><p> 2.2. im